-iii.
+ii.
 Assumptions for employee benefit obligations

-The Company operates a defined benefit plan under the Saudi Arabian Labour Law based on employees' accumulated periods of service at the date of the statement of financial position.
-The cost of providing benefits under the defined benefit plan is determined using the projected unit credit method as per IAS 19 using actuarial assumptions based on market expectations at the date of statement of financial position.
+The provision for employee benefit obligations is made based on actuarial valuations in accordance with the Saudi Arabian Labour Law based on employees' accumulated periods of service at the date of the statement of financial position.
+Net obligation of providing benefits under the defined benefit plan is determined using the projected unit credit method as per IAS 19 using actuarial assumptions based on market expectations at the date of statement of financial position.

-iv.
+iii.
 Determination of control over mutual funds